Did you know that in 2017, the world produced over 84,000 tons of Brazil nuts?

 Selenium helps produce hormones and can help regulate sleep, mood, concentration, and metabolism.

-Each Brazil nut contains 68 to 91 micrograms of selenium.
+One Brazil nut contains 68 to 91 micrograms of selenium content.
 This meets the daily recommended adult allowance of 55 mcg. so they are beneficial in small quantities.

-However, one should not eat them regularly in large numbers as too much selenium is not recommended as part of a healthy diet.
+However, one should not eat them regularly in large numbers due to the high selenium content.
+A high selenium content is not recommended as part of a healthy diet.

 2. Reduces Cholesterol